ygeunkim/somanomaly/README.md

 The following are additional arguments that can adjust `clt` and `cltlind` thresholds.

 ```
--b  Bootstrap sample numbers (Default = 1, bootstrap not performed)
+-b, --bootstrap  Bootstrap sample numbers (Default = 1, bootstrap not performed)
--u  Use only mapped codebook if specified
+-o, --overfit  Use only mapped codebook if specified
--v  When using mapped codebook, their neighboring nodes also can be used. - radius for neighbor (Default = None, only themselves)
+--find  When using mapped codebook, their neighboring nodes also can be used. - radius for neighbor (Default = None, only themselves)
--q  Multiple testing method - bh (default), invest, or gai
+-q, --multiple  Multiple testing method - gai (default), invest, or bh
 ```

 Both `invest` and `gai` have option for the detector.
 See each